augustinh22/msc_markdown/source/03_AppliedExample.md

 ### Specifications

+Free and open \ac{HR} \ac{EO} data is currently collected primarily by Sentinel-2 and Landsat satellites, predominantly used for monitoring dynamics of surface water, vegetation, coastal areas, natural disasters and other events or processes on land.

-Copernicus is a European Earth observation program, previously known as Global Monitoring for Environment and Security (GMES).
+Copernicus is a European Earth observation program, previously known as \ac{GMES}.
 It owns the fleet of Sentinel satellites, currently which is connected to other sensors called “contribution missions” and operates downstream services.
-The Sentinel-2 satellites are equipped with a multi-spectral imager (MSI) observing 13 spectral bands (443 nm-2190 nm).
-Data is captured with a swath width (i.e. field of view) of approximately 290km and spatial resolution ranging from 10-60m: three visible bands and one near-infrared band at 10m; six red-edge/shortwave infrared bands at 20m; and three atmospheric correction bands at 60m (see Figure \ref{spectral_bands}).
+The Sentinel-2 satellites are equipped with a \ac{MSI} observing 13 spectral bands (443 nm-2190 nm).
+Data is captured with a swath width (i.e. field of view) of approximately 290\ac{km} and spatial resolution ranging from 10-60 \acp{m}: three visible bands and one near-infrared band at 10\ac{m}; six red-edge/shortwave infrared bands at 20\ac{m}; and three atmospheric correction bands at 60\ac{m} (see Figure \ref{spectral_bands}).

 ![Spectral comparison of Landsat 7 and 8 bands with Sentinel-2 (retrieved on 25 April 2018 from https://landsat.gsfc.nasa.gov/sentinel-2a-launches-our-compliments-our-complements/) \label{spectral_bands}](source/figures/landsat_sentinel2.png)

 Currently two Sentinel-2 satellites, known as Sentinel-2A and -2B, are continuously and systematically collecting observations.
 They were launched on June 23, 2015 and March 7, 2017, respectively, with Sentinel-2C and -2D already planned in the future to extend the longevity of Sentinel-2 observations.
 Looking at observations from both satellites together, the nominal average revisit time at the equator is every 5 days, with more frequent data capture towards the poles.
-Data are processed and provided by the European Space Agency (ESA) as level-1C (L1C), which includes radiometric calibration to top-of-atmosphere (TOA) reflectance and geometric corrections (e.g. orthorectification, spatial registration).
-L1C scenes are available as granules (i.e. tiles).
-These granules each cover approximately 100km by 100km and contain around 600MB of data, including all spectral bands, metadata and some quality indicators generated by ESA.
+Data are processed and provided by the \ac{ESA} as \ac{L1C}, which includes radiometric calibration to \ac{ToA} reflectance and geometric corrections (e.g. orthorectification, spatial registration). \ac{L1C} scenes are available as granules (i.e. tiles).
+These granules each cover approximately 100km by 100km and contain around 600MB of data, including all spectral bands, metadata and some quality indicators generated by \ac{ESA}.

+Even in the isolated case of Sentinel-2, automated workflows are necessary to handle approximately 3.4\ac{TB} of data captured every day [@esaSentinelHighLevel2017], not to mention fusion with other similar sensors (e.g. Landsat) or integration with different datasets (e.g. radar, digital elevation models, socio-economic data).